TRAIS-Lab/sjlt/README.md

    ```bash
    error -- unsupported GNU version! gcc versions later than 11 are not supported!
 The nvcc flag '-allow-unsupported-compiler' can be used to override this version check; however, using an unsupported host compiler may cause compilation failure or incorrect run time execution.
 Use at your own risk.
    ```
    This means your GCC version is too new for your CUDA version.
-Please ensure that you have the correct GCC version installed, and once you have done so, you can use the corresponding GCC version by setting the environment variables such as `CC=gcc-11 CXX=g++-11 pip install sjlt --no-build-isolation --no-cache-dir --force-reinstall`.
+Please ensure that you have the correct GCC version installed, and once you have done so, you can use the corresponding GCC version by setting the environment variables such as `CC=gcc-11 CXX=g++-11 pip install sjlt --no-build-isolation --no-cache-dir --force-reinstall` in the case of `CUDA=11.8`.

 ## Quick Start